 Types of LLCs

-There are a few different types of LLCs.
+There are a few different types of LLCs, including single-member LLCs, multiple-member LLCs, and Series LLCs.
 The one that’s right for you will depend on your industry, finances, and business goals.

-Similar to a sole proprietorship, a single-member LLC is an LLC with one owner.
-For tax purposes, the IRS considers single-member LLCs disregarded entities.
+A single-member LLC is an LLC with one owner, similar to a sole proprietorship.
+For tax purposes, the IRS considers single-member LLCs “disregarded entities.”
 This means the owner pays self-employment taxes like a sole proprietor and reports all business activity on their personal federal income tax return.